oroinc/documentation/user/back-office/marketing/web-catalogs/edit-content-tree/content-variants.rst

 2. For the necessary web catalog, hover over the |IcMore| more actions menu to the right and click |IcEditContentTree| to start editing the catalog content tree.

   .. image:: /user/img/marketing/web_catalogs/AllProductsEditContentTree.png
+     :alt: Click the content tree icon in the more options menu of the Default Web Catalog

 3. In the **Content Nodes** menu on the left, select the node to which you need to add the All Products page by clicking it.
 4. Click **Create Content Node** on the top right of the page.